cguyeux/TB-tools/README.md

 * *blastn* and *makeblastdb* from blast+ (NCBI) : https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download

-A 'bin' directory as been added to the project with the 3 required executables, and for the GNU/Linux, Mac and Windows platforms, but the prefered method is a clean installation from the source.
+A 'bin' directory as been added to the project with the 3 required executables, and for the GNU/Linux, Mac and Windows platforms, but the preferred method is a clean installation from the source.